x75/x75.github.io/_posts/2018-08-14-Sound-music-sequences-search.md

 layout: post
 title: Sound, music, sequences, search
 comments: true
-tags: sound music algorithms generative models sequence models computer
+tags: models robotics music language
 ---

 ### Sound, music, sequences, search

-__Keywords__: sound, music, computer music, algorithms, generative models, sequence models

-This turned out the quickest way to get it done, a graphical dump of my current picture related to the relationship of sound, music, sequences and search, based on a shared modelling approach; incomplete but more or less consistent [claim].
-Domain layer in black, modelling layer in green.
+This turned out the quickest way to get it done, a graphical dump of my current picture related to the relationship of sound, music, sequences and search, based on a shared modeling approach.
+Incomplete but more or less consistent [claim].
+Domain layer in black, modeling layer in green.

 ![Graphical description of the scenery drawing]({{ site-url }}/assets/2018-08-14-Sound-music-sequences-search/aib-sound-music-sequences-search.svg)

-Would like to argue that by combining *coding*, *latent space state propagation*, and *hierarchical composition*, most of the phenomena in sound, music, vocalization, spoken language, and written language can be modelled, all with the *same few items*.
-Let me know if you think, that this is obvious.
+By combining *coding*, *latent space state propagation*, and *hierarchical composition*, most of the phenomena in sound, music, vocalization, spoken language, and written language can be modelled, all with the *same few components*.

 Taking language as variable length sequences of actions, this can be extended straightforwardly to model navigation problems.

 <!--
 References: autopop, augmented creativity, augmented editing, teaching, game sounds, sonification, information sound scapes.
 -->

+### Music and robotics

+(Merging previous standalone post from 2019-02-12, because it was only a mini-draft and relates to sequence models.)

+The strong connection between robots and music is not so easily seen by surprisingly many people.
+Let's try and tell the story in an accessible way and then provide high level of detail for those interested.

 ### Comments